-In the mean time the Nazis held Dr. Schepens wife and children as bait to lure him out of hiding.
-However eventually his wife and children made their own daring escape, hiking through the mountains to reach Spain, and were reunited with Dr. Schepens nine months later in England.
+In the meantime, the Nazis held Dr. Schepens‘s wife and children as bait to lure him out of hiding.
+However, eventually, his wife and children made their daring escape, hiking through the mountains to reach Spain, and were reunited with Dr Schepens nine months later in England.

 He became famous in the ophthalmic community for his work in creating the first binocular, stereoscopic indirect ophthalmoscope (1946) and in treating retinal detachment with an encircling scleral buckle (1953).

-If the Gestapo had arrested him the second time, he more then likely would have been executed.
+If the Gestapo had arrested him the second time, he more than likely would have been executed.
 Amazing to think of what could have happened to my eye in that case.

 I am passionate about my site and I know you all like reading my blogs.
 I have been doing this at no cost and will continue to do so.
 All I ask is for a voluntary donation of $2, however if you are not in a position to do so I can fully understand, maybe next time then.
 Thank you.
 To donate click on the credit/debit card icon of the card you will use.
 If you want to donate more then $2 just add a higher number in the box left from the PayPal link.
 Many thanks.